-Senior television audiences tend to peak during early evening.
+Senior television audiences tend to peak during the early evening.
 News, documentaries, and game shows are good placements for senior advertising.
 Don’t forget late-night television … the daytime cat-nappers are up all night.
 Most common complaints?
 Background music interferes with the spoken message.
 Also, phone numbers and other information do not stay on the screen long enough to be copied by the viewer.

 Direct mail campaigns:

 Not everyone thinks it’s “junk mail”.
-Seniors have the time to read, and enjoy getting mail (the kids never write).
+Seniors have the time to read and enjoy getting mail (the kids never write).
 The nation’s largest providers of senior services rely heavily on direct mail campaigns.